2023-24 Academic Catalog Page in Progress

 The required four foundation courses are typically completed during the sophomore year but must be completed by the end of your junior year.
-A grade-point average of at least 2.0 must be maintained in each of the four foundation categories: (1) ACCT-201 (2) ECON-200 (3) BUSN-211, (4) BUSN-205.
-(MATH-315, or PSYC-240 may be substituted for BUSN-211).
+A 2.00 GPA in the foundation courses - BUSN-205, BUSN-211, ACCT-201, ECON-200 - must be earned.
+(MATH-315 or PSYC-240 may be substituted for BUSN-211.)

 Required core courses (12 credits): BUSN-301, BUSN-321, BUSN-331.

 Required international business or economics course (4 credits): select one of ECON-361, ECON-362, ECON-366, ECON-406 or an international business or international economics course offered as part of an international academic program.